September 13, 2022

 These startup expenses can be entered into the fixed asset section of our pro forma as seen below:

-Now that we have a rough idea of the startup costs associated with the varying car wash models, let’s move on to forecasting revenue.
+Now that we have a rough idea of the startup costs associated with the varying car wash models, you might be thinking about buying a car wash instead of starting from scratch.

 How much revenue can a car wash generate?